 Human studies should be conducted in accordance with the recommendations outlined in the Declaration of Helsinki and those guidelines for human studies issued by the authorized body in the country where research is performed.
 Animal experiments should be conducted in accordance with guidelines for animal experiments established by their institution.
 The authors should mention, if necessary, ethical consideration of their study in the text (preferably in the section of Method).
-Also, the authors should state any conflicts of interest, if they have.
+Additionally, the authors should mention if they have any conflicts of interest; if there are no conflicts of interest, please state "none".
+Moreover, all authors should submit a self-certified form of conflict of interest that can be obtained from the journal.